Photo by Moonrider Productions

 In partnership with Tightrope Theatre

-In this 8-week course, you will taste a little bit of all the different elements that are part of improv.
-Whether you're new to spontaneity or experienced, this course will take your game to the next level, while being a part of a like-minded ensemble.
-Just like any “flights” taster, it's a chance to expand your horizons!
-For theatre enthusiasts, actors, directors, writers, or any curious human who wants to taste the magic of improv.
-All levels welcome!
+In this 8-week course, you will taste a little bit of all the different elements of improv.
+Whether you’re new to spontaneity, or an experienced player, this course will give you the skills you need to take your game to the next level, while being a part of a like-minded ensemble.
+Just like any “flight” taster, it’s a chance to expand your horizons!
+For theatre enthusiasts, actors, directors, writers, or any curious human who wants to taste the magic of Improvisation.
+All levels of experience are welcome!

 Where: BMO Theatre Centre